open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>value</b></td>
         <td>string</td>
         <td>
-          Variable references $(VAR_NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
+          Variable references <span>$</span>(VAR_NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
+Double $$ are reduced to a single $, which allows for escaping the <span>$</span>(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Defaults to "".<br/>
         </td>
         <td>false</td>
       </tr><tr>